 - Preheat oven to 350ºF.
 Line baking sheets with parchment paper and set aside.

 - In a small bowl, whisk together flour, salt, baking soda, and cinnamon.
-Set aside.
+Set aside.1 cup (120 grams) all-purpose flour, ¾ teaspoon (4.5 grams) salt, ½ teaspoon (3 grams) baking soda, ½ teaspoon (2 grams) ground cinnamon

 - Add the flour mixture to the butter mixture and gently stir (using a wooden spoon or rubber spatula) until combined.

 - Scoop 1 ½ Tablespoon sized balls of dough onto prepared baking sheets, leaving 2 inches between each cookie.
+Flatten each cookie dough ball just slightly using the bottom of a glass.

 Make the chocolate ganache.

 - Pour the heated cream over the chocolate and let it sit for 2 minutes.
-Then whisk until the chocolate is completely melted and the mixture is smooth and shiny.
-Let the ganache cool for 3 to 5 minutes.
+Then stir until the chocolate is completely melted and the mixture is smooth and shiny.

 Assemble the sandwich cookies.

-- Fit a piping bag with your desired piping tip (I used a Wilton 1M piping tip), or simply snip the corner off the bag.
-Lay out the cookies, turning half of them upside-down.
-Pipe the whipped ganache onto the upside-down cookies in a circular pattern beginning in the center of the cookie and working outwards towards the edges (see photo in post for an example).
+- Pipe the whipped ganache onto the upside-down cookies in a circular pattern beginning in the center of the cookie and working outwards towards the edges.
 (Alternatively, you can use a spatula or spoon to spread the whipped ganache onto the cookies.)
-Once the whipped ganache has been piped onto half of the cookies, top them with the remaining cookies to create the cookie sandwiches.

 Sara